Donner-Kabab/meet/README.md

     THEN they will see a chart with upcoming events in the city.

       As a user, I should be able to see charts with event information in each city.

+# Serverless functions
+  In this app we will also be using serverless functions.
+These functions are responsible for managing user access and the OAuth tokens that go with user access.
+This will allow the app to be more effective with the resources and scale them effectively to match user needs.